 When the British bombed Nordhausen on April 3 and 4, 1945, about 8800 people were killed as well as an additional 1500 sick prisoners who had been interned at the Boelcke-Kaserne in the area.
 It is unknown how many survivors died in the week that followed - until April 11, 1945, when the U.S. Army arrived and laid out the dead, away from the rubble.

-In any case, covering up the bombing and utilizing its aftermath for propaganda purposes, the U.S. forces claimed that the Germans had lit the prisoner facilities on fire and burned it to the ground.
-Time (before the creation of Time-Life) was on site to frame the narrative in this manor, giving rise to the following, which was presented as evidence of German war crimes:
+Covering up the bombing and utilizing its aftermath for propaganda purposes, the U.S. forces claimed that the Germans had lit the prisoner facilities on fire and burned it to the ground.
+Time (before the merger with Life to create Time-Life) was on site to frame the narrative in this manner, giving rise to the following, which was presented as evidence of German war crimes:

 The caption for the Time photograph states: "At Nordhausen, bodies of almost 3,000 slave laborers are laid out along a bombed street before burial by U.S. troops.
 These dead once worked at the Nordhausen underground factory which made parts for V-1 and V-2 bombs.
 The plant was started in September 1943 and its construction probably cost the lives of 20,000 slaves who died from starvation, overwork and beatings."

-Notice how the caption fails to indicate that the bodies laid out in the street were victims of the bombings, and instead throws in some "probably" statistic which, in connection with the bodies in the image, could lead the viewer to conclude that the dead pictured died from starvation, overwork and beatings going back to 1943, save the fact that two-year old corpses would look much, much different.
+Notice how the caption fails to indicate that the bodies laid out in the street were victims of the bombings, and instead throws in some "probably" assessment which, in connection with the bodies in the image, could lead the viewer to conclude that the dead pictured died from starvation, overwork and beatings going back to 1943, save the fact that two-year old corpses would look much, much different if that old.

-Today, the false narrative that carefully navigated around the cause/effect of the Allied bombings has been corrected - but not before it ostensibly led American troops to go on a murdering spree in Nordhausen, killing the local population in a rage after discovering the deceased prisoners that had been laid out, and assuming - from the newsreels and all the propaganda - that the Germans did it.
+Today, the false narrative that carefully navigated around the cause/effect of the US bombings has been corrected - but not before it ostensibly led American troops to go on a murdering spree in what was left of the city of Nordhausen, targeting the local population.
+This was said to be "revenge" for discovering the deceased prisoners laid out there, and assuming - from the newsreels and all the propaganda - that the Germans did it.

 Very similar was the situation at Dachau.